Capsize-Games/GameObjectPool/README.md

 # GameObjectPool

-Easily create and access pools of GameObjects to save on money.
+Easily create and access pools of GameObjects to save on memory.

 `GameObjectPool.Pool` extends `System.Collections.Generic.Queue` and takes
 instructions in the form of serialized `PoolSettings` objects.